 After a beat of hesitation, the other Augen members fled down the alley, some heading back into the restaurant and others dashing after the shorter chef.
 The military police started after them, pushing Alice to the side as they brushed past.
 Two of them followed the ones who went into the kitchen, while the other two darted after the short chef and the duo that had followed him.
 Abruptly, however, the shorter chef skidded to a halt mid-pursuit, turned on his heels, and pulled out something from his waist just as a female officer reached his side.
 As said officer reached for his shoulder, the chef swung out with a slash of white light.

 A blade conductor.
 No, gauging by the wavering light of the blade, it appeared to be a proto-conductor much like the one Theta had held in front of the hospital.
-It split the officer’s front uniform, disconnected her hanging gorget from its chain, and blossomed a red streak at her chest.
+It split the fabric above the officer’s chest, disconnected her hanging gorget from its chain, and blossomed a red streak at her chest.

 “Oh, great,” Gabrielle grumbled before dashing to the scene.